📢 Follow ST on Google News Click Here

 Madhuri Jain on one occasion after her termination, accused the company co-founder Bhavik Koladiya and CEO Suhail Sameer of merry-making inside the office premises, saying that both of them, along with Shashvat Nakrani, can indulge in their "drunken orgies" without her in the office, while referring herself as a "righteous lady."
 Furthermore, Madhuri Jain Grover also took a jab at the BharatPe Board of Directors, where she termed them "male chauvinists" along with accusing them of "objectifying women".

 The Founder and MD Ashneer Grover was on the radar of the news and media for a long time.
-This was not only for the lowering standards and the toxic culture that Bharatpe exhibits, neither it was related to the rude behavior of Ashneer on the Shark Tank show or on the call with a Kotak employee, which Ashneer tried to convince as fake, the financial misconduct seemed a really big thing, which was under scrutiny on behalf of the Board.
+This was not only for the lowering standards and the toxic culture that Bharatpe exhibits, neither it related to the rude behavior of Ashneer on the Shark Tank show or on the call with a Kotak employee, which Ashneer tried to convince as fake, the financial misconduct seemed a really big thing, which was under scrutiny on behalf of the Board.
 The figure for the misconduct was reported to be in double-digit crores, as per the reports and the return of Grover to his position or back to the office seemed like a remote possibility.
 Yes, the reports that BharatPe will likely fire Grover, were ripe since the end of January 2022, according to close sources.
 BharatPe had appointed Alvarez & Marsal, a risk advisory firm to conduct an independent audit of the startup’s internal processes and systems on January 31, 2022.
-Reports also confirmed that Ashneer Grover approached legal aid in the form of Karanjawala & Co., a law firm from Delhi NCR, to secure his position in the company and keep his shareholding of 9.5% intact in the firm as per reported news of December, 2022.
+Reports also confirmed that Ashneer Grover approached legal aid in the form of Karanjawala & Co., a law firm from Delhi NCR, to secure his position in the company and keep his shareholding of 9.5% intact in the firm as per reported news of December 2022.

-The Ex-co-founder and MD of Bharatpe, then demanded Rs 4,000 crore from the investors to buy him out, which implied that he needs to be paid a fair market value for his 9.5% stake in the company at a valuation of around $6 billion.
+The Ex-co-founder and MD of Bharatpe, then demanded Rs 4,000 crore from the investors to buy him out, which implied that he needed to be paid a fair market value for his 9.5% stake in the company at a valuation of around $6 billion.
 "Either I’ll run the company or they buy me out; there is no third option,” said Ashneer.
-However, as the events unfolded, the rejection of his arbitration pleas by the Singapore International Arbitration Centre (SIAC) and the key investors turned down Ashneer Grover's offer of selling out his 9.5% stakes in the company, he had to leave the organization.
+However, as the events unfolded, the rejection of his arbitration pleas by the Singapore International Arbitration Centre (SIAC) and the key investors turned down Ashneer Grover's offer of selling out his 9.5% stake in the company, and he had to leave the organization.
 According to the BharatPe board, the resignation of the Founder and MD came minutes after he received the Board meeting's agenda, which will include the PWC report submission containing the conduct of Grover and the actions that will be taken against him.
 However, even while he resigned from the company, the former MD and Co-founder of Bharatpe claimed that he would continue to be the “single largest individual shareholder of the company.”

 The Ex-BharatPe Founder and MD has disclosed that it has registered a new company where both he and his wife, will be Directors.
 The company has reportedly been registered as Third Unicorn Private Limited, which they registered on July 6, 2022, with dreams of raising another unicorn company, as per Tofler reports.